pavitranew/session-5/readme.md

 Refresh the browser.
 Note the new variable in the browser's console.

-Because we exported it as default we can rename on import.
+Because we exported it as default we can rename on import if need be.

 In `index.js`: